WeAreAcademy/mark-sql-proj--flights/README.md

 ## Overview

-You will write queries to find out information from a provided flight bookings database.
+You will write queries to find out information from a provided database containing flight bookings.

 ## Setup